 The bill, S.B.
 No. 1201, proposes amendments to Section 23.23(a) of the Texas Tax Code regarding the appraisal value adjustments for residence homesteads.
-It allows appraisal offices to adjust the appraised value of a residence homestead for a tax year, regardless of prior market value determinations.
-The new provisions specify that if the market value has increased, the appraised value can be adjusted to a maximum of the lesser of the market value from the most recent tax year or a calculated sum that includes a 3 percent increase from the previous year's appraised value, the previous year's appraised value, and the market value of any new improvements.
-Conversely, if the market value has decreased, the appraised value can be adjusted based on a formula that accounts for the decrease in market value and includes the market value of new improvements.
+It allows appraisal offices to adjust the appraised value of a residence homestead for a tax year, with the new value not exceeding the lesser of the market value from the most recent tax year or a calculated amount based on the previous year's appraised value.
+Specifically, if the market value has increased, the adjustment can include a maximum of 3 percent of the previous year's appraised value, the previous year's appraised value itself, and the market value of any new improvements.
+Conversely, if the market value has decreased, the adjustment can be based on a formula that accounts for the decrease in market value and includes the market value of new improvements.

 Statutes affected: